kyma-incubator/compass/components/operations-controller/README.md

 ### Controller

-If there are changes to the controller, you must proceed with one of the following options:
-- Direct deployment
-  - Using the `make deploy` command, you can deploy the new version of the controller directly into the Kubernetes cluster described by the `~/.kube/config` file.
-  - Alternatively, you can use the `make run` command to run an instance of the controller locally.
-This also connects to the Kubernetes cluster described by the `~/.kube/config` file.\
-  The advantage of the `make run` command is that it provides a faster development cycle.

-- Manual deployment\
-Create a Docker image for the new version of the controller.
+If there are changes to the controller you should create a Docker image for the new version of the controller.
 Then, deploy the image manually on a Kubernetes cluster.